 ACE Test for Imports of FWS-Regulated Goods Reopened

-U.S. Customs and Border Protection is modifying and reopening its test of the submission of certain import data and documents for commodities regulated by the Fish and Wildlife Service through the Automated Commercial Environment.
-These modifications, which will become operational as of May 23, apply to filing options and restrictions as well as participation and discontinuation of participation.
+U.S. Customs and Border Protection is reopening and modifying the National Customs Automation Program test pertaining to the submission of certain import data and documents for commodities regulated by the U.S. Fish and Wildlife Service through the Automated Commercial Environment.
+The test will be operational as of April 6 and will remain in place until concluded by way of announcement in the Federal Register.

 CBP first announced this test in May 2016, stating that participants would electronically submit (a) data contained in FWS form 3-177 (Declaration for Importation or Exportation of Fish and Wildlife) using the partner government agency message set and (b) any required original permits or certificates, as well as copies of any other documents required under the FWS regulations, via the Document Image System.
-However, the test was suspended in January 2017 due to a lack of participation as well as industry concerns regarding the design of the message set.
+However, the test was suspended in January 2017 due to industry concerns regarding the design of the message set.